Area saddle club treasurer charged with stealing

 The treasurer of an area equestrian club is charged with felony stealing following reports alleging the woman used more than $4,000 of the club's funds for personal expenses.
 The treasurer told officials that the illegal transactions were a mistake as her personal debit card looks similar to the club's card.

-Michelle Lynn Myers, 36, of Fredericktown, was charged this week in Madison County with one count of felony stealing ($750 or more.).
+Michelle Lynn Myers, 36, of Fredericktown, was charged last week in Madison County with one count of felony stealing ($750 or more).

 According to a probable cause statement from the Madison County Sheriff's Office, on June 27, at about 7:11 p.m., a deputy was informed by dispatch that a woman had called the sheriff's office requesting to speak to a deputy about a financial issue involving the Madison County Saddle Club, located on County Road 203.

-When the deputy called the woman about the reported situation, she explained that she is the president of the Madison County Saddle Club, and it had been recently brought to her attention that the treasurer for the saddle club had made several unauthorized transactions using the club's money.
-The club president informed the deputy that the treasurer of the club was Myers.
+When the deputy called the woman about the reported situation, she explained that she is the president of the Madison County Saddle Club, and it had recently been brought to her attention the treasurer for the saddle club had made several unauthorized transactions using the club's money.
+The club president informed the deputy the treasurer of the club was Myers.

 People are also reading…

-The club president reportedly informed the deputy that the saddle club's account is through First State Community Bank and provided him with the bank account statements from Dec.
+The club president reportedly informed the deputy the saddle club's account is through First State Community Bank and the president provided the deputy with the bank account statements from Dec.
 1, 2021, through June 27.

-The woman reportedly questioned Myers about the unauthorized transactions that had been made.
-Myers allegedly told the president that she had gotten the saddle club's debit card confused with her personal debit card, so she was using the club's card instead of her own card for personal things.
+The woman reportedly questioned Myers about the unauthorized transactions which had been made.
+Myers allegedly told the president she had gotten the saddle club's debit card confused with her personal debit card, so she was using the club's card instead of her own card for personal things.

 The club president also provided authorities with a printout reportedly showing where Myers had added the saddle club's debit card onto the Black River Electric Cooperative website to pay her electric bill in the amount of $110.
 The president handed over to police a photocopied printout showing the card information that Myers was issued from the saddle club.

-After the charges were filed on Monday and an arrest warrant was issued, Myers reportedly turned herself in at the Madison County Sheriff's Office on Wednesday and posted a $5,000 cash-only bond.
+After the charges were filed on July 11 and an arrest warrant was issued, Myers reportedly turned herself in at the Madison County Sheriff's Office July 13 and posted a $5,000 cash-only bond.

 Bobby Radford is a reporter for the Daily Journal.
 He can be reached at bradford@dailyjournalonline.com